 Lebanon County, Pennsylvania

-Tenaska, a respected energy company, is developing a site in north Lebanon County, Pennsylvania, on which to construct and operate a state-of-the-art electric generating facility.
-Fueled by clean-burning natural gas, the plant would bring hundreds of construction jobs, many permanent well-paying jobs, and power to meet the growing demand for electricity in the region.
+Tenaska, a respected energy company, is developing a site in northern Lebanon County, Pennsylvania, to construct and operate a state-of-the-art electric generating facility.
+Fueled by clean-burning natural gas, the plant would bring hundreds of construction jobs, many well-paying, full-time operations jobs and power to meet the growing demand for electricity in the region.

 Tenaska has a 26-year history of developing, building, owning and operating environmentally responsible electric generating facilities.
 Its reputation is sound.
 Three of Tenaska’s plants have received “Project of the Year” honors from industry sources.
-In 2012 benchmarking studies, the Natural Resources Defense Council, a national environmental advocacy group, has listed Tenaska in benchmarking studies since 2004 as having among the lowest fleet-wide average emission rates for fossil-fueled power plants in the United States.
+The Natural Resources Defense Council, a national environmental advocacy group, has listed Tenaska in benchmarking studies since 2004 as having among the lowest fleet-wide average emission rates for fossil-fueled power plants in the United States.